YusukeIwaki/playwright-ruby-client/documentation/docs/api/frame.md

 At every point of time, page exposes its current frame tree via the [Page#main_frame](./page#main_frame) and [Frame#child_frames](./frame#child_frames) methods.
 [Frame](./frame) object's lifecycle is controlled by three events, dispatched on the page object:
 - [`event: Page.frameAttached`] - fired when the frame gets attached to the page.
-A Frame can be attached to the page↵only once.
+A Frame can be attached to the page only once.
 - [`event: Page.frameNavigated`] - fired when the frame commits navigation to a different URL.
 - [`event: Page.frameDetached`] - fired when the frame gets detached from the page.
-A Frame can be detached from the↵page only once.
+A Frame can be detached from the page only once.
 An example of dumping frame tree:
 ```ruby
 def dump_frame_tree(frame, indent = 0)